-Most of us are familiar with tanks, Hum-vees, and other land-based vehicles used in the military.
+Most of us are familiar with tanks, Hum-vees, and other vehicles used in the military.
 Big, heavily-armored, and relatively slow, the typical vehicle used in combat operations puts protective armor and heavy firepower at a premium over speed and agility.
-But this makes perfect sense on the battlefield; when bullets and frag can come from any direction, the sound of rounds bouncing off a few inches of steel would be pretty reassuring!
+But this makes perfect sense on the battlefield; when bullets and frag can come from any direction, you can imagine that the sound of rounds bouncing off a few inches of steel would be pretty reassuring.

 With that said, the motorcycle seems like a poor choice for combat.
-They have no armor, leave the operator totally exposed, can easily be damaged, and let’s face it – they’re dangerous even without the threat of the enemy present!
+They have no armor, leave the operator totally exposed, can easily be damaged, and let's face it - they are dangerous even without the threat of the enemy present!

 But even with all those limitations, there have been many times in combat where speed and agility is exactly what was needed.
 When it came to relaying a critical order, getting ammo to a machine gun, or scouting miles ahead of an advancing unit, the quick, nimble motorcycle was irreplaceable on the battlefield.